-(T) I had the opportunity to attend last Saturday, the second Scaled Machine Learning conference @ Stanford University organized by Professor Reza Zadeh, and his venture Madroid.
+(T) I had the opportunity to attend last Saturday, the third Scaled Machine Learning conference @ Stanford University organized by Professor Reza Zadeh, and his venture Madroid.
 The speakers were some of the leading minds in the field, but every talk was quite understandable (at least the concepts).
 Following is the summary of a few selected talks with the video of the presentation:

 Systems and Machine Learning – Jeff Dean from Google